 The positives of small business credit cards are:

-- Easy access to funding: With a business credit card, it’s very simple to access your credit line and use it with vendors who accept electronic payments; this is also a great way to give your employees access to company funds when they are traveling or on the go
+- Easy access to funding: With a business credit card, it’s very simple to access your credit line and use it with vendors who accept electronic payments; this is also a great way to give your employees access to company funds when they are traveling or on the go through employee credit cards

 - Inexpensive short-term financing: Small business credit cards are great for bridging short-term working capital needs for a short, 30-day period; if you pay off your credit card every month, you can benefit from rewards and inexpensive financing without incurring interest charges